Fan Energy Index

 Benefits

-FEG ratings cover a range of sizes for a particular fan model, which can hide the lower actual efficiencies of smaller fans.
-For instance, the FEG 67 rating applies to a range of efficiencies, from approximately 45% to 65%, depending on the impeller diameter.
+FEG ratings cover a range of sizes for a particular fan model, which hides the lower actual efficiencies of smaller fans.
+For example, a FEG 67 rating applies to a range of efficiencies, from approximately 45% to 65%, depending on the impeller diameter.
 Generally, larger fans are more efficient.
 To address this, designers need to use a sizing window to encourage fan selections to larger diameters.
 FEI ratings solve this problem by providing values that accurately reflect the actual efficiency of a fan.

 Application Flexibility